Charles Chaillé-Long

 Charles Chaillé-Long (1842–1917) was an American soldier, lawyer, explorer, diplomat, and author from Princess Anne, Maryland.
 He was commissioned by the United States Army and the Egyptian Army.
 He explored Central Africa and Korea (Corea).
-He was the second westerner to visit Lake Victoria and given credit for possibly being the first American to visit Lake Kyoga (aka Lake Ibrahim).
+He was the second westerner to visit Lake Victoria and given a medal for being the first American to document a visit to Lake Kyoga (aka Lake Ibrahim) and establishing it as a source of the Nile River.

 United States military service

 He fought in the Union Army during the American Civil War, taking part in the Battle of Gettysburg.
 He enlisted as a private, and finished the war with the rank of captain.